Facundo Colidio

-Facundo Colidio (born 4 January 2000) is an Argentine footballer who plays as a forward for Argentine Primera División club River Plate.
+Facundo Colidio (born 4 January 2000) is an Argentine professional footballer who plays as a forward for Campeonato Brasileiro Série A club Vasco da Gama.

 Club career

 He made his professional debut on 5 October 2019, replacing Alexandre De Bruyn for the last 13 minutes of a 4-0 loss at K.V.
 Kortrijk in Belgian First Division A match.

 On 4 January 2022, he was loaned to Tigre until 31 December 2022.

+On September 2026, Colidio joined the Brazilian side Vasco da Gama until December 2029.
+However, Colidio cannot be registered to play in the 2026 Copa Sudamericana for the new club, as he had already been registered in the knockout stages for River Plate.
+On 16 August, he made his debut as a starter against Santos.
+On 23 August, he scored his first goal in a 4–1 defeat to Palmeiras.
+On 19 September, Colidio opened the scoring in the 5–0 win over Coritiba.

 Personal life

 Colidio also possesses an Italian passport.